 About Medicare provider numbers

-We’ll always record your name on your provider number exactly as it’s registered with the relevant registration board or professional body.
+We’ll record your name on your provider number exactly as it’s registered with the relevant registration board or professional body.

 - deliver health services in different locations